Anis-Repo07/Consumer-Behavior-Analysis/README.md

 This study explores Drexel students’ lunch decision-making process using survey data and Choice-Based Conjoint (CBC) experiments.
 The goal is to uncover which factors influence students' meal choices and provide data-driven recommendations to improve DIG’s market positioning.

+### Tools used for the project:
+Excel – Data Analysis of Survey and CBC data

+Python & SPSS software – Regression and Clustering Analysis

+Sawtooth Software – Importance Score Visualizations

 ## Data Structure Overview
 The dataset consists of two primary sources: